2004 Boston Red Sox season: Division Series

 Boston began the playoffs by sweeping the AL West champion Anaheim Angels.
-The Red Sox blew out the Angels 9–3 in Game 1, scoring 7 of those runs in the fourth inning.
-However, the Sox' 2003 off season prize pickup Curt Schilling suffered a torn tendon when he was hit by a line drive.
+The Red Sox blew out the Angels 9–3 in Game 1, scoring 7 runs in the fourth inning.
+However, the Sox' 2003 offseason prize pickup Curt Schilling suffered a torn tendon when he was hit by a line drive.
 The injury was exacerbated when Schilling fielded a ball rolling down the first base line.
-The second game, pitched by Pedro Martínez, stayed close until Boston scored four in the ninth to win 8–3.
-In game three, what looked to be a blowout turned out to be a nail-biter, as Vladimir Guerrero hit a grand slam off Mike Timlin in the top of the seventh inning to tie it at six.
+The second game, pitched by Pedro Martínez, stayed close until Boston scored four in the ninth inning to win 8–3.
+In Game 3, what looked to be a blowout turned out to be a nail-biter, as Vladimir Guerrero hit a grand slam off Mike Timlin in the top of the seventh inning to tie it at six.
 However, David Ortiz, who was noted for his clutch hitting, delivered in the 10th inning with a game winning two-run homer, off Jarrod Washburn, sailing over the Green Monster.
 The Red Sox advanced to a rematch in the 2004 American League Championship Series against their bitter rivals, the New York Yankees.

 League Championship Series

 Despite high hopes that the Red Sox would finally vanquish their nemesis from the Bronx, the series started disastrously for them.
-Curt Schilling pitched with the torn tendon sheath in his right ankle he had suffered in Game 1 of the Division Series against Anaheim, and was routed for six runs in three innings.
-Yankee starter Mike Mussina had six perfect innings, and held an 8–0 lead.
+Curt Schilling pitched with the torn tendon sheath in his right ankle he had suffered in Game 1 of the ALDS and was routed for six runs in three innings.
+Yankee starter Mike Mussina retired the first 19 Red Sox that came to the plate before Mark Bellhorn broke it up with a double with one out in the top of the seventh.
 Despite the Sox' best effort to come back (they scored seven runs to make it 8–7), they ended up losing 10–7.
 In Game 2, already with his Yankees leading 1–0 for most of the game, John Olerud hit a two-run home run to put the New York team up for good.
-The Sox were soon down three games to none after a 19–8 loss in Game 3 at home.
+The Sox were soon down three games to none after a 19–8 loss in Game 3 in Boston.
 In that game, the two clubs set the record for most runs scored in a League Championship Series game.
 At that point in the history of baseball, no team had come back to win from a 3–0 series deficit (only the 1998 Atlanta Braves and 1999 New York Mets had ever gotten as far as a Game 6).